robertBrem/Microservices_with_Kubernetes/03_Docker_registry/README.md

     name: registry
   type: NodePort
 ```
-To test the repository we can call the following url:
+To test the registry we can call the following url:
 ```
 https://disruptor.ninja:30500/v2/_catalog
 ```